 Do You Need Formal Training to Write Resumes?

-You can learn all about the intracacies of writing resumes, if you’re determined to do so.
+You can learn all about the intricacies of writing resumes if you’re determined to do so.

 After all, many resume writers were born in the 1990s, when there was only one formal resume writing organization at that time.